wlangera/gcube-bcubed-hack/paper.md

 - **initial_average_abundance**:

 A positive integer value indicating the average number of occurrences to be simulated within the extend of `polygon` at time point 1.
-This value will be used as mean of a Poisson distribution ($\lambda$ parameter).
+This value is used as mean of a Poisson distribution ($\lambda$ parameter).

 - **spatial_autocorr**: